So, you’re considering a podcast for your business (and want to know the cost)? Smart move.

 What is your average lifetime customer value?
 This is the total amount of revenue you get from a single customer.
 For example, let’s say it’s $1000.
 Let’s say your podcast costs $2,000 per month to produce.
 So, how much of your audience would you need to convert before you start to see a profit?

 With a small audience of only 100 people, you’d need just two people to convert per month.
 At 5,000 listeners, you need less than one percent of your audience to become a customer.
 That’s the beauty of this – quality podcasts constantly see their audiences grow.
 However, their monthly costs remain static; most contracts run several months at a time.
-Thus, the longer you podcast, the more your audience grows and the easier it is to make money.
+Thus, the longer you podcast, the more your audience grows and the easier it is to offset your podcast costs (i.e. make money).

 Schedule a free call to see how our podcast services will help you.